Planning for your later life

 More importantly, you need to be sure that a move will be right for you.
 Think about how you want to live your life in your later years.

-• Factor in all the costs - Moving house can be expensive.
-Consider the bigger financial picture before making a decision.
-Also include the difference in cost of living in your new property.
+• Factor in all the costs.
+Moving house can be expensive, consider the bigger financial picture before deciding.
+Include the difference in cost of living in your new property.

 You may think that investing for your future is complicated.
-We have lots of useful information and helpful guides on what investments are available and how to manage them.
+We have lots of useful information and helpful guides on the types of investments you can choose and how to manage them.

 Understanding investing

-When you get closer to your retirement, you might want to think about any investments you hold.
+When you get closer to your retirement, you might want to think about any investments you have.
 Consider whether they are still right for your later life goals.
-Some people choose to reduce the amount of risk they have so it’s worth understanding the different investments available.
+Some people choose to reduce the amount of risk they have, so it’s worth understanding the different types of investments.

 Share Dealing accounts

-Please remember, the value of an investment and the income from it can go down as well as up and you may get back less than you invested.
-We don't provide advice, so if you are in any doubt about making your own investment decisions we recommend you seek advice from a suitably qualified financial adviser.
+Remember, the value of an investment and the income from it can go down as well as up and you may get back less than you invested.
+We don't give advice, so if you are in any doubt about making your own investment decisions we recommend you seek advice from a suitably qualified financial adviser.
 There will normally be a charge for that advice.

 Making a will